-Getting Started with HeyGen Academy | HeyGen
+Getting started with HeyGen Academy | HeyGen

 Log in to your HeyGen account and open the dashboard.

 The Getting Started panel appears when you sign in for the first time as a new admin.
-This checklist is built directly into the HeyGen dashboard and helps you activate your workspace and prepare your team to collaborate.
+This checklist is built right into the HeyGen dashboard and helps you activate your workspace and get your team ready to collaborate.

 From the dashboard, select Get Started to launch your onboarding experience.